pebble8888/smartgrep/README.md

 INSTALL
 =======
-If you are Windows or Mac OS X user, read ./plugin/smartgrep.vim file.
+If you are Windows user, read ./plugin/smartgrep.vim file.
-If you are Unix user, type 'make + [enter]' and read ./plugin/smartgrep.vim file.
+If you are Mac or Unix user, type 'make + [enter]' and read ./plugin/smartgrep.vim file.